 Comparing PXI and SCXI

-PXI System
+PXI SYSTEM

 The PXI standard is an open standard controlled by the PXI Strategic Alliance (PXISA).
-The specification for the PXI standard is published on the PXISA website and the websites of its members, including Pickering Interfaces.
-You can also get our free PXImate book for a simple explanation of PXI.
+The specification for the PXI standard is published on the PXISA web site and on the web sites of its members, including Pickering Interfaces.You can also get our free PXImate book for a more simple explanation of PXI.

 PXI is based on the PCI and cPCI standards derived from industry standard computing systems.
-A chassis accepts modules with front connectors to provide functional access, and a PCI-based backplane system at the rear controls the functions within the modules.
+A chassis accepts modules with front connectors to provide functional access and a PCI based backplane system at the rear controls the functions within the modules.

-Measurement results can be extracted over the PXI backplane directly into a computer's PCI backplane for capture, analysis and display of results in a PC-based software environment.
+Measurement results can be extracted over the PXI backplane directly into a computer's PCI backplane for capture, analysis and display of results in a PC based software environment.

 The standard specifies physical and electrical properties of the modules and the chassis.
 The standard also defines the software framework for the operation of the modules.